College of Arts and Sciences

 Through teaching, scholarship and service, the college provides students with a core of cultural knowledge and understanding necessary to function as global citizens and with the life skills and judgment essential to contribute fully to society.
-The college provides oral and written communication skills and computer literacy required for all disciplines and helps students attain general professional competency in the area of their major.
+The college provides oral and written communication skills required for all disciplines and helps students attain general professional competency in the area of their major.
 Fulfilling its mission, the college fosters lifelong learning.

 The college is composed of the following departments (with the nonteaching degrees each offers):